An Algorithmic Framework for Strategic Fair Division: Introduction

-Several recent papers by computer scientists~\cite{CLPP13,MT10,MN12} take a mechanism design approach to cake cutting; their goal is to design fair cake cutting protocols that are \emph{strategyproof}, in the sense that agents can never benefit from manipulating the protocol.
-This turns out to be an almost impossible task~\cite{Zhou91}, and positive results are obtained by either making extremely strong assumptions (agents' valuations are highly structured and fully reported to a central authority), or by employing randomization and significantly weakening the desired properties.
-In contrast, our result of Section~\ref{sec:eq} deals with strategic outcomes under a large class of cake cutting protocols, and aims to capture well-known protocols; our result of Section~\ref{sec:ef} is a positive result that achieves fairness ``only'' in equilibrium, but without imposing any restrictions on the agents' valuations.
+Several papers by computer scientists~\cite{CLPP13aaai,MT10,MN12} take a mechanism design approach to cake cutting; their goal is to design cake cutting protocols that are \emph{strategyproof}, in the sense that agents can never benefit from manipulating the protocol.
+This turns out to be an almost impossible task~\cite{Zhou91,BM15}; positive results are obtained by either making extremely strong assumptions (agents' valuations are highly structured), or by employing randomization and significantly weakening the desired properties.
+In contrast, our main results, given in Section~\ref{sec:exist}, deal with strategic outcomes under a large class of cake cutting protocols, and aim to capture well-known protocols; our result of Section~\ref{sec:ef} is a positive result that achieves fairness ``only'' in equilibrium, but without imposing any restrictions on the agents' valuations.